dyumanaditya/rlbotics/README.md

 Once the algorithm is running you can deploy a tensorboard session to track the progress.

 ## License
-Distributed under the MIT License.
+Distributed under the BSD-3-Clause License.
 See [LICENSE](LICENSE) for more information.

 ## Contact
 Dyuman Aditya - dyuman.aditya@gmail.com